Tummy Tuck Consultation and Physical Exam

 |Mini Abdominoplasty Incision.|

 If there is more than an inch or two of excess skin then a standard abdominoplasty is probably necessary.
 This does an excellent job of removing loose skin, excess fat, and creating a flat stomach.
 It also helps to create a curvy waist but not as dramatically as an extended abdominoplasty does.

 |Standard Abdominoplasty Incision.|

 Keep in mind, it takes 1-2 years for an abdominoplasty scar to soften and lighten.
-Dr. Cruise uses a topical combination of Silicone, Vitamin E, and Steroid to minimize scarring.
+Joseph T Cruise, MD uses a topical combination of Silicone, Vitamin E, and Steroid to minimize scarring.

 |Actual After picture with incision exposed.

 Typical scar after an Abdominoplasty.

 undetectable, other may form thicker, more noticeable scars.